Adrenal Alternatives Foundation Team

 Winslow E. Dixon, CT, NA, MT

-Winslow E. Dixon started her young career in geriatrics.
+Winslow E. Dixon-Jackson started her young career in geriatrics.
 She specialized in Alzheimer’s and Dementia and worked as a geriatric specialist.
 She then continued her education, studying holistic health and nutrition.

 As a holistic health consultant through her business- Hope, Healing, Happy Co, she works with those suffering from chronic illness and helps clients establish mind, body and spirit health protocols to improve their quality of life.

 Upon her diagnosis of Medullary Sponge Kidney Disorder , Endometriosis and Addison’s Disease , she was forced to find a new purpose.
 Winslow volunteers her time as an advocate for those suffering with chronic illness, rare disease and disability through her 501c3 nonprofit patient advocacy organization, Adrenal Alternatives Foundation.

 She is the also a published author, motivational speaker, freelance writer and columnist and has published the following books: Arsenal of Arrows Devotional Journal Challenge Series, the Peace by Piece 365 Inspirational Health Log Journal the children’s book The Shivering Sunbeam which explains disability in a way young minds can understand and Chronically Stoned: The Guide to Winning the Battle against Kidney Stones and UTI’s.
 All are available through Amazon, Kindle E-book and Barnes and Noble.
 Her inspirational fiction series – The EverVigilant Trilogy is available exclusively at townsendseries.com